BenjaminShinar/Books-Resources/CppNow2021/Language.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore Schödl Lakos Vittorio Ivica Bogosavljevic mmap strided Emde Dwyer prvalue -->
+// cSpell:ignore Emde prvalue Hana Tyrtyshny mauto
+-->

 [Main](README.md)